Black knot

 Symptoms:

-• Black, hard masses that resemble dog droppings that encircle twigs and branches.
+• Black, hard masses that resemble dog droppings encircle twigs and branches.

 • Branches will die past the point of the infection once the black knot spreads enough to encircle the branch, called girdling.
 Left untreated the fungus will spread, eventually killing the tree.